Protecting You And Your Family As You Journey Through Resolving Your Legal Concerns

 How Child Support Works In Illinois

-Child support may be paid directly, through the clerk of the circuit court or through a notice to withhold income for support directly from the employer.
-Child support may be modified, either an increase or decrease, upon a substantial change in circumstances.
+Child support may be paid directly, through the clerk of the circuit court or through a Notice to Withhold Income for support, directly from the employer.
+Child support may be modified, either an increase or a decrease, upon a substantial change in circumstances.
 One of the parties must file a motion with the court if they seek a modification; it will not be automatically reviewed by the court.
+You may be entitled to retroactivity if properly requested.

 Are There Other Forms Of Financial Support?